 Prenatal sessions are scheduled monthly at our office and give prospective parents an opportunity to learn more about our practice.
 In addition to becoming acquainted with us, it gives new parents a chance to tour the office and ask questions regarding the birth of their baby.
 Parents are introduced to the physician they have selected in order to become acquainted prior to the birth of their child and to have an opportunity to ask questions or voice concerns.

-Breastfeeding Basics classes are offered as a complimentary service to new parents when they have completed their prenatal visit at our practice.
-The one session class is taught by our Certified Lactation Counselor.
-Topics addressed during this monthly class include advantages for mother and baby; anatomy and physiology of lactation; breastfeeding management; and common concerns.
-A film is also shown during the class.
-Registration for the class may be made during the prenatal visit or by calling the office.
-Current families in the practice may also sign up for this free class by calling to register.
+Breastfeeding basics classes are offered as a complimentary service to new and expectant parents that have completed a prenatal visit at our practice.
+The one time class is taught by our certified lactation counselor.
+The topics addressed in this class include advantages for mother and baby, anatomy and physiology of lactation, breastfeeding management, and common concerns.
+You can register for the class during your prenatal visit or by calling our office.

 In order to have a healthy and happy baby, doctor visits and immunizations are appropriately scheduled.
 Here are the recommended ages for well visits: